dynamsoft-docs/barcode-reader-docs-mobile/programming/android/samples/index.md

 | <a href="https://github.com/Dynamsoft/capture-vision-xamarin-forms-samples" target="_blank">BarcodeReaderSimpleSample (Xamarin.Forms)</a> | Run a simple video streaming barcode scanner on Xamarin.Forms platform. |
 | <a href="https://github.com/Dynamsoft/capture-vision-cordova-samples" target="_blank">BarcodeReaderSimpleSample (Cordova)</a> | Run a simple video streaming barcode scanner on Cordova platform. |

-## About Dynamsoft Barcode Reader Android Samples

-Before you start viewing the samples, the following concepts may help you understand how to get started with Dynamsoft Barcode Reader.

-### License

 You need a valid license to unlock the full feature of **Dynamsoft Barcode Reader**.
 Otherwise, the barcode results will be encoded and the coordinates of barcode location results are offset.

 - The samples on GitHub are provided with time-limited free trial, which require network connection to work.
 - You can request for a 30-day trial license via the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=guide&package=android" target="_blank">Customer Portal</a>.
 Offline trial license is also available by <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contacting us</a>.
 - If you download the sample along with the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?product=dbr&utm_source=guide&package=android" target="_blank">Installation Package</a>, the 30-day trial license is already included in the sample code.

-### Scan Mode

-Here we define 3 different scan modes:

-- **One-off scanning**: Scan barcode(s) from the video streaming and stop scanning after barcode results are output.
-- **Continuous scanning**: Scan barcode(s) from the video streaming and output barcode results continuously.
-- **Image decoding**: Read barcode(s) from an image, an image in the memory or a bitmap by triggering [image decoding method(s)](../api-reference/primary-decode.md).

-For the majority of our samples, one-off scanning and continuous scanning from the video streaming are using **Dynamsoft Camera Enhancer** (DCE) to capture the video streaming.
-For the features and APIs of DCE please view <a href="https://www.dynamsoft.com/camera-enhancer/docs/mobile/programming/android/" target="_blank">DCE online documents</a>.
-You can also use a third party library like CameraX to capture the video streaming.

-### Performance

-In the samples, we demonstrate the performance settings from 3 different aspects: **Speed**, **Read Rate** and **Accuracy**.
-The parameter configurations are generally speed-friendly, read-rate-friendly and accuracy-friendly settings but might not be the best settings for your usage scenario.
-The performance sample can help you get a basic understanding of the Dynamsoft Barcode Reader parameters.
-Please feel free to <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contact us</a> for further support on optimizing the parameters.